 However, if we place that sling on a hook with a diameter of 8 inches, this can stress the eye and can cause the swage or stitches to fail.

-The object cannot be greater than one-third the length of the eye.
 Never place the eye of a wire rope sling around an object which has a diameter greater than 1/2 the length of the eye.